 In the case of clustering, algorithms gave clusters that did not represent mortality.
 Visualization of clusters showed that the main splitting parameter was sex (Male/Female) in the case of two clusters.
 Increasing cluster number caused to split sex clusters to smaller sub-clusters and did not mix two types.

 To conclude the supervised learning algorithm J48 was able to predict mortality with very high accuracy predicting mortality.
 Clustering algorithms also fit the data very well but resulting clusters did not represent mortality.
 Visualizations from Tableau and Weka gave very valuable insights and hints of dataset specifications.
 We were able to make interesting conclusions based on the several parameters that were chosen in part A. Data visualization and fitting models showed that chosen parameters had a correlation and interesting results were formed.

-Findings discussed in this project are very important and give a very deep understanding of some of the key factors of death reasons and important factors.
+The findings discussed in this project are very important and give a very deep understanding of some of the key factors of death reasons and important factors.
 Several parties should be interested in using this dataset and findings.
 First of all, it is the Government of India.
 It can be used in many ways and one of the best approaches would be to increase awareness of treatment necessary in rural places.
 Also with helping Private companies and hospitals build the necessary infrastructure and train medical staff in the regions where there are a high death rate and low life expectancy.
 Private companies should also be interested to open new hospitals and health care centers in rural places where almost half of the population does not get treatment and there is a high demand for professional and high-quality practitioners.
-NGOs working in this field can contribute by identifying places where it is necessary to increase population knowledge, also monitor private hospitals that have very high death records.
+NGOs working in this field can contribute by identifying places where it is necessary to increase population knowledge, also monitoring private hospitals that have very high death records.
 One direction that needs very close attention is to reduce the child death rate.
-One possible step towards solving the problem can be giving seminars to the parents and also raise funds for free or affordable services at least for the very high-risk areas.
+One possible step towards solving the problem can be giving seminars to the parents and also raising funds for free or affordable services at least for the very high-risk areas.